 Web Design Mistakes- Useless Websites

 What’s the quickest way to make a new website into one of the many useless websites on the internet?
 The quickest way to do that is to neglect any planning for your site.
-Without planning, you are dooming your site to the expanding list of useless websites before you even start.
+Without planning, you are dooming your site to the expanding list of useless websites on the internet before you even start designing.

 In computer programming, there’s an old saying, “The sooner you start your coding the longer it takes to finish.”
 It’s exactly the same for your website.
 Planning your site before you start the build process is essential to making sure you can identify problems before you begin.
 It is maddening to get halfway through a website build only to find out that there is a problem that requires you to start from scratch.

-A technique I like to use is something I also use when planning a photo shoot.
+A technique I like to use is something I also use when planning a photo shoot for my photography business.
 Try using a storyboard to set up your site’s pages prior to actually starting to build it.
 At the very least create a graphic representation of the pages on paper to show how all the pages will link together.
 You don’t have to be a great artist to make this technique work.
-You simply need to be able to identify the many pages of your site, how the menus will be built, etc. To avoid making your site one of those useless websites make sure you don’t skip this step.
+You simply need to be able to identify the pages of your site, how the menus will be built, etc. To avoid making your site one of those useless websites make sure you don’t skip this step.
 Yes, it is that important.

 Your home page will link to additional pages known as main pages.
 These will be pages that go into further detail about your products or services.
 One of these may also be your main catalog page if your site is an e-commerce site for selling goods online.